 Important: All students must take the online safety training module before being permitted to using power tools.

+The vision and mission of the Building Construction Technology department focus on preparing students for a successful career in the construction, carpentry or woodworking industries.
 The Building Construction Technology construction and woodworking programs provide learning opportunities for students in the following areas:

 - Hands-on instruction in concrete, masonry, woodworking, carpentry, cabinet making, mechanical, plumbing, and electrical fields.